aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

         )
 ```

 ## Parquet

-Parquet files are identified either by the input file extension `parquet` or by specifying `parquet` in the `input_spec` configuration (for Parquet files with varying extensions).
+Apache Parquet files are identified either by the input file extension `parquet` or by specifying `parquet` in the `input_spec` configuration (for Apache Parquet files with varying extensions).

-By default Parquet files will be read one at a time, each initiating a separate ETL pipeline execution, and no folder structure discovery will be performed.
+By default, Parquet files will be read one at a time, each initiating a separate ETL pipeline execution, and no folder structure discovery will be performed.
 Refer to the next section, [Handling Multi-file Data Sets](#handling-multi-file-data-sets) for instructions on how to change this default behavior.

 The following compression formats are supported transparently: uncompressed, snappy, gzip, lzo ([AWS Glue documentation reference](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-format-parquet-home.html#aws-glue-programming-etl-format-parquet-reference)).

 ### Handling Multi-file Data Sets

 In the future, handling of multi-file Parquet data sources will be better integrated into InsuranceLake.
-The instructions in this section will detail how to modify the source code of the collect-to-cleanse PySpark Glue Job, and the etl-trigger Python Lambda function to support multi-file Parquet data sources.
+The instructions in this section will detail how to modify the source code of the Collect-to-Cleanse AWS Glue job, and the etl-trigger Lambda function to support multi-file Parquet data sources.

 Multi-file incoming data sets are often landed in the Collect S3 bucket in a nested folder structure.
 A nested folder structure for a Parquet data set could look similar to a partition override folder structure.
-For this reason you must comment out and disable the partition override support in the [etl-trigger Lambda function on line 127](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/state_machine_trigger/lambda_handler.py#L127) as follows:
+For this reason, you must comment out and disable the partition override support in the [etl-trigger Lambda function on line 127](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/state_machine_trigger/lambda_handler.py#L127) as follows:

 ```python
     # try: